ust-modules/USTSIPIN02/README.md

-# USTSIPIN02B - Semiconductor ionizing radiation detector and spectrometer
+# USTSIPIN02 - Semiconductor ionizing radiation detector and spectrometer electronics

 It is intended for measurements of cosmic radiation and ionizing radiation dosimetry by using [c-Si](https://en.wikipedia.org/wiki/Crystalline_silicon) PIN diode sensor.